JuliaML/MLDataUtils.jl/docs/introduction/motivation.rst

       from the set of indices :math:`I = \{1, 2, ..., N\}`.

-We will go into more detail about data sources and their differences in a later section.
+We will go into more detail about data sources and their differences in later sections.
 The key takeaway from this little discussion here is that these two kinds of data sources offer distinct challenges and need to be reasoned with differently.